+With the help of the Global Loyalty-Rewards Fundraiser, the Global Network Support Charity has a number of projects to roll out to help these children.
+Our main area of concentration will be to improve the situation for children attending low decile schools in New Zealand.
 Many countries provide school lunches for children.
 This does not happen in New Zealand.
 In fact, many children throughout New Zealand attend school with having very little or no breakfast.
 Many of these same children arrive at school without lunch or access to lunch for the day.

-This is a 'School-to-School' Support Project, which is part of the larger ‘Community Needs’ Project (see below).
+This is a 'School-to-School' Support Project, which is part of the larger ‘Community Needs’ Project - see below.

 In-School Head Lice Removal Program: